-Challenge number Detail of challenge I Cumulative dysfluency in basic skills.
+Challenge number Detail of challenge Cumulative dysfluency in basic skills.
 Weak reading, writing and mathematics with some pupils unable to decode, infer and deduce.
 Inability to express themselves through underdeveloped oral language skills and vocabulary gaps.
-Insufficient fluency in mental mathematics, number bonds, and timetables all of which has been further impacted due to COVID-19 lockdown.
-2 Lack of commitment to learning through impact of disadvantage, including lack of basic physical and emotional need.
+Insufficient fluency in mental mathematics, number bonds, and timetables.
+2 Lack of commitment to learning through impact of disadvantage, including lack of basic physical, social and emotional need.
 3 Under achievement on entry as is identified through baseline assessments from Nursery through to year 6.
 4 Poor basic skills in family group resulting in poor parental engagement.
-5 Lack of quality learning resources and cultural capital.
-6 COVID-19 resulting in poor attendance.
+5 Deprivation in terms of cultural and social capital.
+6 Persistent lateness/absenteeism of Pupil Premium Pupils.